 Stove Top

 2. Add remaining ingredients (minus the chives) to the pot and use an immersion blender to blend until creamy.
 Alternatively, you can use a potato masher – they will just be a little chunkier!
-Add more salt and pepper to taste.
+Add more salt and black pepper to taste.
 Serve topped with chives if desired.
 Enjoy!

 1. Add Potato chunks to the Instant Pot.
 Add water to cover potatoes completely (about 4-5 cups).